MinaProtocol/mina/rfcs/0018-transition-frontier-extensions.md

 ## Summary
 [summary]: #summary

 The RFC proposes a new design for Transition Frontier Extensions (previously known as the Transition Frontier Listener).
-The design in code has changed drastically as newe development needs arose.
+The design in code has changed drastically as newer development needs arose.
 This RFC intends to improve upon the current design by consolidating concerns and providing a stricter guideline to what should and should not be an extension.

 ## Motivation
 [motivation]: #motivation

 Transition Frontier Extensions, as they are right now in the code, are fairly messy.
-There are multiple representations of what a Transition Frontier Diff is, some extensions exist only to resurface diff information, and extensions are no provided some necessary information at initialization.
+There are multiple representations of what a Transition Frontier Diff is, some extensions exist only to resurface diff information, and extensions are not provided some necessary information at initialization.
 New rules/guidelines are necessary for determining what should and should not be an extension, as well as what the scope of extensions should be.

 ## Prior art
 [prior-art]: #prior-art